 Following the discovery of silver in 1862, La Plata Nevada is a ghost town locate in and the second county seat of Churchill County, Nevada.
+The site is found on the eastern slope of the Still Water Range about thirty miles East of Fallon.
 The town was founded at the convergence of La Plata Canyon and Silver Wave Canyon.
 The name of the town and the canyon is derived from the Spanish word for silver.

 The mines of La Plata were not overly successful.
 Despite investment from eastern capitalists, wide area prospecting resulted in discouraging results.
 The Silver Wave Mining Company owned the townsite and a 1500-acre ranch.
 The mining company start a small mill in anticipation of profitable ore.